How to Estimate Your Dog's Age in 5 Easy Steps

 From this time on, you should be aware that changes in your dog are inevitable.
 They concern all body organs:

-When the pet is getting older, as a master, you should be able to discriminate between normal aging symptoms and a possible upcoming disease.
-This is what will allow you to take good decisions about when to take your dog to your vet.
+This is what will allow you to take the right decisions about when to take your dog to your vet.
 Thus, you will give your dog an increased chance of survival and increase the time it will spend with you, happily.

 Adams V.J., Evans K.M., Sampson J., Wood J.L.N., 2010.
 Methods and mortality results of a health survey of purebred dogs in the UK.
 Journal of Small Animal Practice 51, 512–524.